jonotaegi/wordpress-health-endpoint/readme.txt

 Creates a health check API endpoint (/health) that returns an HTTP 200 OK success status response code.

+A health check client - a monitoring service, service registry or load balancer - periodically invokes the endpoint to check the health of the service instance.

 == Installation ==